KaziMinhaj/catch-of-the-day/README.md

 ### Features :
   * A user can pick a store
+    * Store name will be auto generated and user can customize the store name as well
   * User can create a store or Enter into a existing store
     * If user create an new store than he will be the owner of this store
+  * User Can Login using Facebook and github
     * Then user can add, remove and modify any item